Sebastián Álvarez

 Sebastián Álvarez Arce (born 8 July 2002) is a Mexican racing driver that is currently a member of the Escuderia Telmex driver programme and competes in the IMSA SportsCar Championship with Tower Motorsports and in the 24 Hours of Le Mans for IDEC Sport.

-Sebastian has previously raced in the GB3 Championship with Hitech Grand Prix and he is the vice-champion of the 2019 F4 British Championship.
+Álvarez has previously raced in the GB3 Championship with Hitech Grand Prix and he is the vice-champion of the 2019 F4 British Championship.